-For the past 15 years, Joe Clark has been devoted to promoting systemic change in juvenile justice, foster care and educational initiatives throughout the United States.
-As president of the Eckerd Family Foundation from its inception in 1998 until its closing in 2013, he led the foundation’s grant making activities that focused on transformational interventions yielding measurable, sustainable outcomes for youth at risk between ages 12 – 25.
+Following a legal career of some twenty five years, Joe Clark served as president of the Eckerd Family Foundation working to promote systemic change in juvenile justice, foster care and educational initiatives throughout the United States.
+From its inception in 1998 until its closing in 2013, he led the foundation’s grant making activities that focused on transformational interventions yielding measurable, sustainable outcomes for youth at risk.